danprince/danthedev.com/posts/2021-01-04-web-dev-without-all-the-tools.md

 If you're not writing CSS directly, then you probably fall into one of the following camps.

 ### PostCSS / Sass
-These are languages to which you will have to say goodbye, if you want a tool-free setup.
-For some people this will be a deal-breaker.
+If you want a tool-free setup, then these are languages to which you will have to say goodbye.
+For some, this will be a deal-breaker.
 All I can say is that CSS is probably better than you remember it being.

 ### CSS-in-JS
 If your library of choice works without a build step, then you can pick your flavour of CSS-in-JS and load it from a CDN, the same as any other library.